 ‘… by far the ablest study on the Parivar’s priorities on Indian security.
 His conclusion seems almost prophetic’ (A.G.
 Noorani, in Frontline)

-‘… offers a detailed theoretical apparatus … (that) helps shift our understanding, … meticulous … persuasive … (and) convincing’ (Pallavi Raghavan, Centre for Policy Research, in India Seminar)
+‘… offers a detailed theoretical apparatus … (that) helps shift our understanding; … (it is) meticulous, … persuasive … (and) convincing’ (Pallavi Raghavan, Centre for Policy Research, in India Seminar)

-‘… until now much of the assessment of the BJP/NDA security policy has been impressionistic … Ogden’s work is a start in treating the subject with the seriousness it deserves’ (Rajesh Rajagopalan, JNU, in The Book Review)
+‘… until now much of the assessment of the BJP/NDA security policy has been impressionistic, … Ogden’s work is a start in treating the subject with the seriousness it deserves’ (Rajesh Rajagopalan, Jawaharlal Nehru University, in The Book Review)

 (2013) (ed.)
 Handbook of China’s Governance and Domestic Politics (London: Routledge).

-‘… an excellent handbook … I do not know of a book that better fulfills this goal, … (provides) a smorgasbord of concise, clear, engaging & accessible chapters’ (Teresa Wright, California State University, in Pacific Affairs)
+‘… an excellent handbook, … I do not know of a book that better fulfils this goal; … (provides) a smorgasbord of concise, clear, engaging and accessible chapters’ (Teresa Wright, California State University, in Pacific Affairs)

-‘… laudable & ambitious … heartily recommended as an introduction to a range of important topics, and as an excellent overview of the relevant issues & institutions’ (Jens Hein, Chatham House, in International Affairs)
+‘… laudable and ambitious; … heartily recommended as an introduction to a range of important topics, and as an excellent overview of the relevant issues and institutions’ (Jens Hein, Chatham House, in International Affairs)